vibhormittal214/spam-image-detection/README.md

 You can see the video attached to see how the image is being predicted

-Note- First unzip createdmodel and add the main file(createdmodel.hdf5) to the main directory-i.e where the directory where the code is saved
+Note- First unzip createdmodel and add the main file(createdmodel.hdf5) to the main directory-i.e where the directory where the code is saved.

 Conatins createdmodel.hdf5 which has the saved trained model and you can directly use it to test the image.
 Simply open spam_image_predict.py and pass the 'image_name.format' in Image.open()

-Spam Images- Images that may contain adult content, Nuditity, or violence images(These images are called NOT SUITABLE FOR WORK)
+Spam Images- Images that may contain adult content, Nuditity, or violence images(These images are called NOT SUITABLE FOR WORK).
+Download the spam images(NFSW IMAGE) and save to directory containing the code and test the model

 Not spam images- Those are suitable for work